A

 a blog to discourage and say, “Tisk, tisk.
 We are so bad.”
 This blog is meant

+to encourage.
 To encourage us to do what we are all called to do.
 To

 encourage us to be doers (not mere knowers) so that others can eat, so that others can